Reviews Communities Blog FAQ Services Contact

 Which option usually leaves you with the most resale proceeds in 2026?

-A grant.
-You repay nothing, so you keep the most.
+A grant leaves you with the most resale proceeds because you repay nothing.
 If you cannot secure a grant, a zero-interest forgivable loan is next best, especially if you hold long enough for full or partial forgiveness.
-A 3 percent deferred loan typically costs more at resale than a forgivable loan.
+A 3 percent deferred loan typically costs more at resale than a forgivable loan because interest accrues over your hold period.

 Can you stack multiple programs, like a state program with a city or county loan?

 Often yes, within each program’s rules and lender overlays.
 In 2026, many lenders cap total subordinate financing near 40 percent of the home’s value.
-You should confirm that stacking does not push your combined loan-to-value over limits or trigger conflicting guidelines.
+You should confirm that stacking does not push your combined loan-to-value over limits or trigger conflicting guidelines before you apply.

 Does this advice apply to Chula Vista and La Mesa too?

 Yes.
 In Chula Vista, the deferred loan is up to 22 percent capped around $120,000 at 3 percent simple interest, so a forgivable option would usually beat it at a short-term resale.
-In La Mesa, you often use the county program, so the same resale math applies with 3 percent simple interest accrual.
+In La Mesa, you often use the county program, so the same resale math applies with 3 percent simple interest accrual over your hold period.

 How fast can you secure assistance and still make a competitive offer?

 You should get pre-approved for both the first mortgage and your chosen assistance before shopping.
 City and county deferred programs typically fit a 30 to 45 day escrow if your documents are ready.
-State programs with registration windows can add time, so plan early.
+State programs with registration windows can add time, so plan early and have all income verification and affidavits prepared in advance.

 What if you sell before a forgivable loan is fully forgiven?

 You typically repay the unforgiven portion at sale, with no interest accrual if it is a true zero-interest forgivable loan.
 Some programs prorate forgiveness annually, others use a cliff after a set number of years.
-Read your note and have your lender estimate payoffs at multiple sale dates.
+Read your note carefully and have your lender estimate payoffs at multiple sale dates so you know exactly what you will owe.

 The Bottom Line